Are we trapped by our collective past or are we more imprisoned by our current prejudices?

 Graham Greene, The Comedians,

-Haiti as a comic-tragedy of Antillean development and a microcosm of Caribbean contributions to the struggle for world domination from revolutions to commercial domination.
+Haiti was a comic-tragedy of Antillean development and continues tragically as a microcosm of Caribbean contributions to the European and American struggles for world domination from commercial and political revolutions to current commercial domination.

 A Small Place